danzilio/danzilio.github.io/_posts/2016-01-27-rspec-for-ops.md

 end
 ```

-Here we have an example group named `Truthiness`, we've set the `subject` to `true`, and we've created an example that expects our subject to be `true`.
+Here we have an example group named `Truthiness`, we've set the `subject` to `true`, and we've created an example with the expectation that our subject is `true`.
 Let's run this code and see what the output is:

 ```
 Truthiness